Anal Fistula Treatment in San Jose CA

 Anal Fistula Test

-Once a patient contacts Dr. Parrish to discuss their abnormal anorectal symptoms, a physical examination is typically given to determine if the fistula is in fact visible on the superficial skin around the anus.
+Once a patient contacts San Jose Colorectal to discuss their abnormal anorectal symptoms, a physical examination is typically given to determine if the fistula is in fact visible on the superficial skin around the anus.

 While many cases of an anal fistula will be identifiable to the naked eye, there are many instances in which further testing is required to accurately determine the patient’s condition.
 Such tests may also be performed to help establish the particular cause of the individual’s anal fistula formation.
 For example, an individual may be unaware that they suffer from Crohn’s disease until unwanted side effects such as an anal fistula occur.

-For additional diagnostic testing, Dr. Parrish may order one or more of the following tests:
+For additional diagnostic testing, Dr. Parrish & Dr. Ofshteyn may order one or more of the following tests:

-Treatment for Anal Fistulas in San Jose, CAwoman with anal fistula.
+Treatment for Anal Fistulas in San Jose, CA

 Surgery is often required to effectively treat an anal fistula.
-This procedure is typically performed by a colon and rectal specialist like Dr. Aaron Parrish who has many years of experience in treating conditions that are specific to this region of the body.
+This procedure is typically performed by colon and rectal specialists like Dr. Aaron Parrish & Dr. Asya Ofshteyn who have many years of experience in treating conditions that are specific to this region of the body.
 It is important for patients to seek care from an experienced colorectal surgeon because inefficiency during surgery could easily result in permanent damage to the anal sphincter muscles, which can lead to problems of urinary incontinence.

 If the anal fistula is deemed to be mild, it can often be treated with a fistulotomy.
 This procedure involves cutting the thin tissue over the tunnel of the fistula.
 By opening the tunnel, the infection is able to be cleared away from inside the tissues and then proceed to heal naturally over the course of several weeks.